 - The act will develop a voucher system to provide consumer choice for Medicaid and Medicare recipients.

-- Each state will be required to allow for private and non-profit organizations to compete in providing safe places to overcome a psychosis and withdraw from psychiatric drugs, centers to learn about recovery and holistic approaches to achieve mental wellness.
+- Each state will be required to allow private and non-profit organizations to compete in providing safe places to overcome a psychosis and withdraw from psychiatric drugs, along with centers to learn about recovery and holistic approaches to achieve mental wellness.